multinet-app/multinet-rfcs/draft/XXXX-missing-values-in-typed-cols/README.md

 For the type suggester, there is a code chunk in the [Reference Implementation](#reference-implementation) section that suggests a way that we can check for the type of a column, even when data is missing.

-For the other repos, `multinet-server` and `multinetjs`, the considerations are slightly different.
-We'll need to think about how to store and serve data with missing values, and how to disseminate the type information given that there are missing values.
-Additionally, an open question is, should we tell client applications to expect some missing data in typed columns?
-This could help when rendering visualizations.
+For storing and disseminating the missing, typed information, we'll lean on the native JSON `null` type.
+Thus the data will be represented as `null` in both the database and the data that comes from the API.

+Additionally, we will not store a count of missing values to share with the client.
+The client apps will have to figure out which values are missing, and how to handle the values.

 ## Backwards Compatibility